 1. Sadism will deliberately cause harm, suffering, pain and distress to others, often showing hatred.
 They enjoy seeing people, animal, and anything suffers.
 They will knowingly inflict pain and suffering on those around them to gain control of others or to just feel powerful.
 This can be psychological pain or physical pain.

 2. Antisocial behaviour, these are pathological liars; they have an unprovoked hostility and aggression.
 They can look for trouble, even pre-planning it.
 They have volatile mood swings; they cheat, steal and lie; they believe they are above the law and are extremely dangerous and toxic.

 3. Manipulation, these don’t wait to see an opportunity to manipulate others, although they will use an opportunity.
 They’ll actively create opportunities, they genuinely go around looking for those they can take advantage of, they plan, and they plot to win at any and all costs to those around them.

 4. Paranoias, it’s not that they don’t trust those around them because of how they think; they are highly suspicious of all those around them and believe all others are out to get them.

-5. No empathy, none, nothing, zero; they get pleasure out of harming others, a complete lack of genuine compassion, they can act empathetically, if they have Cognitive Empathy.
+5. No empathy, none, nothing, zero; they get pleasure from harming others, a complete lack of genuine compassion.
+They can act empathetically if they have Cognitive Empathy.